koala819/landingPageEduXcoM/README.md

-# EduRootS Landing Page
+# Eduroots Landing Page

 Welcome! 🚀
-This is the official landing page for **EduRootS** — a modern, open-source educational platform.
+This is the official landing page for **Eduroots** — a modern, open-source educational platform.
 Simple, fast, and built for everyone who believes in accessible education.

 ## ✨ Features